 Articulating a vision is a soul-searching activity, where an organization tries to answer the critical questions like 'why are we here' and 'where are we today'?
 This analysis of the present is essential, because it provides the true picture of today from where we begin the journey towards the future.
 The Vision is a compelling but not controlling force that shows us where we want to be.
 This document will assist the Ga-Segonyana Local Municipality in answering these questions.
 The current Vision is:

-"an integrated municipality with a better life for all its people through sustainable development."
+"To be an integrated municipality that is committed to the creation of a better life through sustainable development for the people of Ga-Segonyana."